ResearchComputing/Documentation/FAQs.md

 ```
 sshare --users=your_username -l
 ```
 The `sshare` command will print out a table of information regarding an associations usage and priority.
-The field that describes an association's fair share priority is the LevelFS.
-The LevelFS field holds a number from 0 to inf that describes the fair share of an association in relation to it's other siblings in an account.
+The field we are looking for is the LevelFS.
+The LevelFS holds a number from 0 to inf that describes the fair share of an association in relation to it's other siblings in an account.
 Over serviced accounts will have a LevelFS that's between 0 and 1.
 Under serviced accounts will have a LevelFS that's greater than 1.
 Accounts that haven't run any jobs will have a LevelFS of inf.

 For more information on the `sshare` command, [take a look at our Job Tools tutorial.](Job-Tools) Or check out the Slurm reference page on [sshare](https://slurm.schedmd.com/sshare.html)